adeniranjohn/task-private/README.md

 # task-private
-A  backend api endpoint that uses github app to get the list of all private repositories from Github account.
+A  backend api endpoint that uses github app using Adonisjs to get the list of all private repositories from Github account.

 ## Install
 ** Installation **